 Hydrogen peroxide is another wonderful mold killer.
 This is a good solution for the more troublesome mold growth problems.
 If simply pouring and wiping vinegar doesn’t work, go for a hydrogen peroxide solution as the next solution for the mold.

-Bleach and ammonia are the last 2 on this list and the last 2 options you should use.
-Using hydrogen peroxide is a great alternative to these.
-It’s safe and non-toxic to you and not harmful to the environment.
+Bleach and ammonia are the last two on this list because they’re the last two options you should use if you prefer natural mold killing solutions.
+Using hydrogen peroxide is a great alternative.
+It’s safe and non-toxic to you.
+And it’s not harmful to the environment.